Flavourful Pie Crust

 While this recipe uses walnuts, feel free to experiment.
 Hazelnuts, almonds, Brazil nuts, pecans and macadamias are also all quite complementary.

-- ¾ C ground roasted walnuts (or try with another variety of nut!)
+3/4 c ground walnuts, lightly roasted or raw (or try with another variety of nut!)

 Start by chopping the cold butter into small half-inch cubes.
 Optional but recommended: place the chopped butter in the freezer while you get everything else ready, approximately 15 to 20 minutes is good.

 Using a food processor fitted with the metal S-blade makes pie crust easy, we promise.
 First, add your walnuts and process until they’re finely ground, similar to what graham cracker crumbs look like.
 If you notice them starting to stick at the bottom edge (the beginning stages of nut butter), stop processing further.
 Scrape the walnuts away from the edge of the processor bowl and add your flour, salt and sugar; pulse a few times to combine.